-I remembered that C36 (grid current adjustment by the front panel "Exciter" control) had been damaged when the second 5100 was shipped to me.
+Capacitor C36 (screen grid current adjustment by the front panel "Exciter" control) had been damaged when the hanger queen 5100 was shipped to me.
 The control was pushed back causing the rotors and stators to touch.
-So, I used a small screwdriver to bend them apart, and tried initial tune up.
+I used a small screwdriver to bend them apart, and tried initial tune up.
 This didn't work too well.
-Ip and Ig were very high, and I didn't catch it fast enough and managed to zorch screen resistor R25 (or R26).
+Ip and Ig were very high, and I didn't catch it fast enough and managed to zorch screen resistor R25 or R26.

-I removed the RF Multiplier stage and proceeded to remove C36 in hopes of further repair.
+I proceeded to remove C36 in hopes of further repair.
 While "fixing" the cap, I cracked the ceramic casing.
 I figured some JB Weld would fix the cap, but I wasn't confident I could do anything to help the rotor and stator issue.
 My buddy Dean K5DH provided me with a replacement for C36.
 The replacement was 36 pF instead of the required 28 pF, but I figured that aside from being more touchy on tune up, it should work just fine.
 Besides, it was free and fit the mounting holes.....

-Replaced the RF Amp bias pot and associated resistors.
-The 450V cap is overkill, but when it's the only part in the junkbox of the correct value...
+I replaced the RF Amp bias pot and associated resistors.
+The 450V cap is overkill, but it was on hand.

 Meter Shunt Resistors.